The Best Shavette: Our Rankings

 We hate to do this, but we're going to give you the old "yes and no."

 It might seem like shavettes are an "entry-level" form of straight razor, but that's not really the case, and the shaving experience itself truly is quite different than shaving with a straight.
-So it doesn't really prepare you for shaving with a straight, because that's a different tool with a different feel.
+So it doesn't really prepare you for shaving with a straight, because that's a different tool with a different feel (and, by the way, you can click here if you want to see our list of suggested straights).

 On the other hand, learning on a shavette does increase your shaving ability, because they require you to develop a new skill set and truly concentrate on what you're doing, and that will help you with any new razor you use.